← All workflows

 Required documents

-The existing briefs filed by the parties and any relevant court orders or opinions establishing the case posture and issues presented
+The parties' briefs, lower court opinions, and any relevant court orders establishing the case posture and issues presented

 .pdf, .docx